hackerb9/halfshim/README.md

 2. Output text to the H89 / H19 screen.

+3. Try running non-trivial HDOS .ABS programs by preloading parts of HDOS into RAM.

-3. This version does not handle the H8 w/ cassette/serial board.
+4. This version does not handle the H8 w/ cassette/serial board.
+   Should a different version be made?
 If it had to, it could check if COMTYPE at byte 2313H from BOOTSTRP/BOTSTRP8 is FAH.
 If so, then use H8-5 code instead of the H8-4/H89 code.
 (See H89LDR2.ASM).